jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   .. code-block:: shell

-    TypeError: text() takes 0 positional arguments but 1 was given
+    TypeError: text() TypeError: text() takes 0 positional arguments but 1 was given

 * I make the :ref:`function<what is a function?>` take input